cosmos/sdk-tutorials/course-ida/landingpages/week6-lp.md

 ---
 title: "CosmJS for Your Chain - GUI and Backend Script"
 order: 1
-description: DIVING DEEPER INTO COSMJS
+description: DIVE DEEPER INTO COSMJS
 ---

 ## CosmJS for Your Chain - GUI and Backend Script